 We had the pork chop suey plate that came with old-school egg foo yung (a dish that, as early as the 1930s, was created by Chinese chefs in the U.S., and consists of a pancake filled with eggs, vegetables, and meat or seafood, covered with brown gravy), and fried rice; followed by the House chow mein: bean sprouts, celery, napa cabbage, onions, peapods, water chestnuts, and mushrooms; and chicken, bbq pork, beef, and shrimp.
 These dishes would go on to become a stereotypical staple of Chinese-American meals.

-The food here was so good, so fresh, we actually visited twice, and both times were served by one of the friendly descendents of the original owner.
+The food here was so good, so fresh, we actually visited twice, and both times were served by one of the friendly descendants of the original owner.
+(Author’s note: Since this was written, the Pekin’ Cafe family decided that their tenure of ownership had reached the end.
+They graciously thanked the San Deigo community for their long patronage.
+We considered ourselves lucky to have had the opportunity to be part of a long tradition.)

 Seriously, who in San Diego hasn’t heard of the Chicken Pie Shop (1938)?
 Though it’s moved at least twice that I know of, it still serves up delicious chicken pot pies with sides of mashed potatoes, cole slaw, fresh-baked yeasty rolls, and “vegetable of the day.”
 And each dinner comes complete with a slice of pie for dessert as well.
 While there are other dishes on the menu (the grilled half chicken is worth a special trip), really, just get the Pie Dinner.